 Constitutions and bylaws

-The constitution and bylaws, once passed by the Staff Alliance, shall be transmitted to the president of the university for approval.
+The constitution and bylaws, once passed by the Staff Alliance, shall be transmitted to the UA president for approval.
 Copies of the Staff Alliance constitution and bylaws shall be maintained in the System Governance Office.

 Amendments; distribution prior to voting